golang/website/_content/blog/goroutine-leak-profiles.md

 	`RWMutex`, `WaitGroup` and `Cond`.

-	Goroutines blocked for any other reason, e.g., netpollers, semaphores internal to the Go runtime, or are never considered as leaked.
+	Goroutines blocked for any other reason, e.g., file or network IO or semaphores internal to the Go runtime are never considered as leaked.
-	This likewise applies for custom, user-defined concurrency (e.g., spin locks), except if they rely on the primitives outlined above in their implementation.
+	This likewise applies for custom, user-defined concurrency, e.g., spin locks, unless they rely on the primitives outlined above for their underlying implementation.

-3. **Non-determinism**: leaks can only be detected after they have occurred, but cannot be otherwise predicted.
-	Reproducing and diagnosing leaks in flaky programs continues to be a challenge.
+3. **Non-determinism**: leaks can be detected only after they have occurred, but cannot be otherwise predicted, so reproducing and diagnosing leaks in flaky programs continues to be a challenge.
-	For the best results, we encourage mixing approaches, by using both goroutine leak profiles at various layers, up to, and including production, as well as comprehensive test suites instrumented with `goleak` and `synctest`.
+	For the best results, we encourage mixing approaches, by using goroutine leak profiles at various layers, up to, and including production, as well as comprehensive test suites instrumented with `goleak` and `synctest`.

 ### Performance impact {#performance}